 - When the battery pack is not in use, keep it away from other metal objects, like paperclips, coins, keys, nails, screws or other small metal objects that can make a connection from one terminal to another.
 A short-circuit of the battery terminals can lead to burns, fire and serious injury.

-- Under abusive condition, liquid may be ejected from the battery; avoid contact.
+- Under the abusive condition, liquid may be ejected from the battery; avoid contact.

 - If contact accidentally occurs, flush with water.
 If liquid contacts eyes, additionally seek medical help.
 Liquid ejected from the battery may cause irritation or burns.